top of page

 Our kids need us to see and know them with a warmth that tells them they are good.

-Finding your balance in surfing is also difficult because the wave changes and forces you to adjust.
-Parenting is the same; things change and we have to react and adjust to what is needed at the time.
-We also have to work with our partner and their parenting style and the unique personalities of our kids.
-In all of this, there is an art and balance to parenting that is difficult to find.
+Finding your perfect balance in surfing is also difficult because the wave changes and forces you to adjust.
+Parenting lifestyle is the same; things change and we have to react and adjust to what is needed at the time.
+We also have to work with our partner and their parenting approach and the unique personalities of our kids.
+In all of this, there is a perfect balance in the art of parenting that is difficult to find.
 And, like most things in life, there is never a perfect wave.

 When it comes to your parenting style, how’s your balance?
 Is there a direction that you are leaning too far in?